-In the ever-changing world of air travel, it can be difficult to know what to expect when you arrive at the airport for your flight.
+Flying for the first time, or haven't flown in a while?
+In the ever-changing world of air travel, it can be difficult to know what to expect at the airport when you arrive for your flight.
 Will you be able to check in quickly or will the line stretch out the door?
 Will your flight be delayed?
-And what what surprises await you at the airport security checkpoint?
+And what surprises await you at the airport security checkpoint?

 We can't guarantee you a hassle-free trip to the airport, but a little preparation can go a long way to helping you know what to expect.
 Read on for our useful guidelines to help you sail smoothly through the airport on your next flight.

-For travelers who like to simply carry on and go, packing has gotten a little trickier in recent years.
-The TSA requires that toothpaste, shampoo and other liquid/gel/aerosol items be stored in individual containers of 3.4 ounces or less if you want to put them in your carry-on.
+For travelers who like to simply carry on and go, packing requires a little strategy.
+Toothpaste, shampoo and other liquid/gel/aerosol items be stored in individual containers of 3.4 ounces or less if you want to put them in your carry-on.
 All containers must be placed inside one clear, quart-sized plastic bag.
 Need to bring more than that?
 You'll have to put it in your checked luggage.

 Fees for Checked Baggage